eldipa/book-of-gehn/posts/matasano/2018-12-04-Fixed-Nonce-CTR-Attack.md

 we already know how to
 [break a repeating xor key cipher](/articles/2018/03/01/In-XOR-We-Trust.html).

+> Quick recap: because the key stream was reused, the ith byte of all
+> the ciphertexts was xor'd with the *same* key byte and therefore,
+> xor'ing two ciphertexts will remove the key stream leaving us the xor
+> of the two underlying plaintexts.

-But first, not all the ciphertexts are of the same length so to simplify we need to uniform their lengths.
+We notice that not all the ciphertexts are of the same length so to simplify we need to uniform their lengths.

 For example, we could truncate all the ciphertexts to the length of the smallest.